NzingaHolloman/2D-fighting-game-in-Java/README.md

 ## Breakdown: ##

 Level 1: Create the FightingStage and GameInterface classes.
 Import your background image and set the dimensions of your pane.
-At this level your empty fighting stage should display.
+At this level your empty fighting stage should display.(14 points)
 \
 \
 Level 2: Create the Asset and Animation classes.
 These will be used to animate your fighters.\
 Create **your** Fighter(s) class(es).
 Add your fighters to your fighting stage.
-At this level, your fighting stage should contain your static fighters.
+At this level, your fighting stage should contain your static fighters.(14 points)
 \
 \
 Level 3: Create the ControlPanel class.
 Add your start, restart, and exit buttons to your game interface.
-At this level your game interface should have a fighting stage with two fighters, and the buttons to start, restart, and exit the game.
+At this level your game interface should have a fighting stage with two fighters, and the buttons to start, restart, and exit the game.(14 points)
 \
 \
 Level 4: In your GameInterface class.
 Utilize a KeyEventHandler to animate the character the player will control.
-At this level you should have a moving character that can attack.
+At this level you should have a moving character that can attack.(14 points)
 \
 \
 Level 5: Animate the second character, such that it can move and attack without a KeyEventHandler.
 Create the FightingMechanics class.
 At this level both characters should be able to move and attack.
-The health bars and timers should be added to the game interface.
+The health bars and timers should be added to the game interface.(14 points)
 \
 \
 Level 6: Implement a method that wil detect when an attack has landed on a player.
 There are **many ways** to do this.
-At this level, when a player is attacked, their health bar should decrease.
+At this level, when a player is attacked, their health bar should decrease.(14 points)
 \
 \
 Level 7: Implement a method that will detect when the game is over.
-The conditions for a game over include: \
-The player's health has reached 0 \
+The conditions for a game over include: \(16 points) The player's health has reached 0 \
 The CPU's health has reached 0\
 The timer has run out of time.

+Extra credit: Add music to the program when the start button is pushed.
+(Student submitted: 10 points)